DiRAC-Training/FM004-Test-document-review/_episodes/03-documenting-code.md

 In previous episodes we've looked at what tools and techniques can help us design and develop good software for research.
 In this lesson we'll be looking at how we can document our software to ease reusability for others, including future versions of ourselves.

-## Documenting Code to Improve Reusability
+## Documenting code to improve reusability

 Reproducibility is a cornerstone of science, and scientists who work in many disciplines are expected to document the processes by which they've conducted their research so it can be reproduced by others.
 In Medicine, Pharmacology, and similar research fields for example, researchers use logbooks which are then used to write up protocols and methods for publication.